Eight Forest Lane

 Instructions

-• Preheat the oven to 180°C and line a muffin tin with 12 patty cases, and a second tin with 2 patty cases.
+• Preheat the oven to 180°C / 350°F and line a muffin tin with 12 patty cases, and a second tin with 2 patty cases.

-• In a small bowl combine white vinegar and dairy-free milk.
+• In a small bowl combine the vinegar and dairy free milk.
 Set aside.

-• In a large bowl, whisk together canola oil, brown sugar, golden syrup and vanilla until combined.
-Add a bit of the milk mixture and whisk until combined.
+• In a large bowl, whisk together the canola oil, brown sugar, golden syrup and vanilla until combined.
+It will separate a bit so add a bit of the milk mixture and whisk until combined.

 • Slowly add the dry ingredients to the oil and sugar mixture, alternating with the rest of the milk until cupcake batter comes together, scraping down the sides of the bowl as necessary.

-• Spoon mixture into patty cases ensuring they are only ½ full before placing them in the oven for 18 minutes or until lightly springy to touch.
-Let cool completely before frosting.
+• Spoon mixture into patty cases ensuring they are only ½ full before placing them in the oven for 20 minutes or until lightly springy to touch.
+Let cool completely on a wire rack before frosting.

-• Separate out some of the buttercream into a smaller bowl and add a few drops of green gel food colouring until the desired colour is reached.
-To the rest of the buttercream add red colouring.
+• Separate out some of the buttercream into two smaller bowls.
+Add a few drops of green gel food colouring to one, and red to another, mixing well until you get your desired colour.
+Leave one bowl white.

 Notes